Preservation Durham Awards

 John Warasila and Alliance Architecture in recognition of more than 30 years of visionary leadership in historic preservation and adaptive reuse.

-John Hykes and Craven Miller for Design Bank
+John Hykes and Craven Miller for the successful adaptive reuse of the Fidelity Bank into their design studio, Design Bank.

 Preservation Durham Press Release for Award Winners